77AXEL/PyCNN/README.md

-    ] # If not specified, the model will use its own default filters ) model.load_dataset() # Processes all images for each class to prepare them for later use in training model.train_model() # Starts model training based on the classes in your dataset model.save_model() # Stores the trained model's weights and biases in a model.bin file
+    ] # If not specified, the model will use its own default filters ) model.load_dataset() # Processes all images for each class to prepare them for later use in training model.train_model(visualize=True) # Starts model training based on the classes in your dataset with optional visualization support model.save_model() # Stores the trained model's weights and biases in a model.bin file
 ```